2026 Australia Day Awards: The Jewish Recipients

 Steven Curtis commented: “I am deeply honoured to receive an OAM this Australia Day 2026.
 While I have never sought public recognition, I have accepted this award to demonstrate to my children and grandchildren that we must immerse ourselves in the world beyond our own lives to truly make a difference.

 I am particularly proud of my journey with Melbourne’s Saltpillar Theatre, which I have been involved in creating and maintaining since 1988.
 It is immensely rewarding to see the company, nearly 40 years on, being, in part, repurposed as a vital safe haven for young Jewish creatives and providing a secure space for artistic expression away from the current hostile environments in universities and workplaces.
-My administrative and systems work with the Jewish Children’s Aid Society has also been a source of great personal fulfillment.
+My administrative and systems work with the Jewish Children’s Aid Society has also been a source of great personal fulfilment.

 Service to one’s community is a collective effort, and I hope this recognition encourages the next generation to commit themselves to the causes that matter most.”